SEO for Artists

 • directional force in art (64)

 Those are just suggestions.
-But it gives me an area of interest and can suggest words I haven’t thought about.
-I keep those words as leads for my website, combined with the techniques I am using (such as acrylic, oil, watercolor etc).
+But gives me an area of interest and can suggest words I haven’t thought about.
+I keep those words as leads for my website, combined with the techniques I use (such as acrylic, oil, watercolor, etc).

 1. Precisely evaluate the difficulty to rank on the 1st page